 tired business woman

-As we approach the end of the 1st Quarter 2021, it is important to review your business’s eligibility for the 2021 Employee Retention Credit (ERC).
+As we approach the end of the 2023, it is important to review your business’s eligibility for the 2021 Employee Retention Credit (ERC).
 The ERC is a powerful payroll tax credit that is creating cash flow for many American businesses.
-The Consolidated Appropriations Act, signed on December 27, 2020, changed the rules, allowing borrowers of PPP loans to also take advantage of the ERC.
-Here is a refresher on how the credit works this year.
+Here is a refresher on how the credit works.

 Gross receipts for each calendar quarter in 2021 are compared to the same quarter in 2019.
 If 2021 revenue is less than 80% of the same quarter in 2019 (i.e., at least a 20% decline in gross receipts), that quarter becomes an eligible quarter for ERC.
 The credit is equal to 70% of eligible wages paid up to $10,000 per person per eligible quarter in 2021.
 That’s up to a $7,000 credit per person per eligible quarter.
 If your business does not qualify by way of the decline in gross receipts in the current quarter, you can look back one quarter (Q4 2020, for example) and if your receipts were down at least 20% last quarter compared to the same quarter in 2019, you qualify this quarter.